 Hive inspections every two weeks aren’t always such a bad thing, especially for new beekeepers, because one of the best ways to learn what the bees are up to is to see what the bees are up to.
 (Collect that data!)
 I found an excuse to dig into my hives at least once a week during my first summer of beekeeping, and I learned more from my intrusiveness and observing everything up close and personal than I ever did from reading or watching the bees from a safe distance.
 Yes, there is a risk of disturbing the bees and killing the queen, but I was careful and gentle and made sure to put all the frames back the way I found them, and everything worked out fine.

-When I reverse the brood boxes, usually some time in April, I don’t just pull the hive apart and reverse the positions of the deeps.
-(That’s an easy way to squish the queen, by the way.)
-I set up an empty deep next to the hive and, if it’s warm enough, carefully inspect each frame before I move it into the new bottom deep.
-No heavy lifting required.
-But more importantly, this allows me to assess the strength of the colony going into the new season and make adjustments on the spot if necessary.
-I will add drawn comb to the brood nest if the cluster looks like it needs room.
-I will add frames of honey or pollen if the bees are starving for it.
-I will give them frames of brood from another colony if they’re weak.
-In short, I will take whatever action is required to get the bees started on the right path for the new season.
+Aware of that, I reversed my hives anyway because reversing allowed me to assess the strength of the colony going into the new season and make adjustments on the spot if necessary.
+I would add drawn comb to the brood nest if the cluster needed the room.
+I would add frames of honey or pollen if the bees were starving for it.
+I would give them frames of brood from another colony if they were weak.
+In short, I would take whatever action was required to get the bees started on the right path for the new season.

 This is me reversing the brood chambers on an early spring honey bee hive to prevent swarming.
 But really it’s an excuse to do the first full hive inspection of the year and give the bees some honey.